apollographql/rover/docs/source/subgraphs.md

 > Schema checks require a [paid plan](https://www.apollographql.com/pricing).

-Before you [push service schema changes to Apollo Studio](#pushing-a-service-schema-to-apollo-studio), you can [check those changes](https://www.apollographql.com/docs/studio/schema-checks/) to confirm that you aren't introducing breaking changes to your application clients.
+Before you [push subgraph schema changes to Apollo Studio](#pushing-a-subgraph-schema-to-apollo-studio), you can [check those changes](https://www.apollographql.com/docs/studio/schema-checks/) to confirm that you aren't introducing breaking changes to your application clients.

 To do so, you can run the `subgraph check` command: